-Local weather forecasts are to be obtained from the Bureau of Meteorology (BoM) and discussed at the RM briefing

-Weather is to be monitored in the SSCBC Tower at all times whilst competitors are afloat- including observations around Port Phillip Bay, Boat Instruments, BoM Weather Forecast Updates and Warnings and visual observation

-The Race Committee may use the YV wind speed guidance as a reference point for comparison to existing conditions when assessing the safety of competitors and trainees.
+Local weather forecasts are to be obtained from the Bureau of Meteorology (BoM) and sources such as predict wind and discussed at the RM briefing Weather is to be monitored in the SSCBC Tower at all times whilst competitors are afloat- including observations around Port Phillip Bay, Airey's inlet and Marine Traffic Ships in Bass Straight if a change is expected, Boat Instruments, BoM Weather Forecast Updates and Warnings and visual observation The Race Committee may use the AS wind speed guidance as a reference point for comparison to the forecast and existing conditions including sea state when assessing the safety of competitors and trainees.
+In our usually protected position, our racing will be conducted in flatter water than the average conditions used in the AS windspeed guidance.